conduktor/conduktor-docs/docs/gateway/configuration/kafka-authentication.md

 Information which should be customized is enclosed by `<` and `>`.

 ## PLAINTEXT
-Kafka cluster without authentication, `PLAINTEXT`.
+Kafka cluster without authentication or encryption in transit, `PLAINTEXT`.

 In this case you just need the bootstrap servers: